Chapter 8: Department of Bioengineering

 To be considered for admission to the graduate program in bioengineering, an applicant must meet the following requirements:

-• A bachelor’s degree in bioengineering or related areas from an ABET accredited four-year B.S. degree program or its equivalent
+• A bachelor’s degree in bioengineering or related areas from an ABET-accredited four-year B.S. degree program or its equivalent

-• An overall grade point average (GPA) of at least 3.0 (based on a 4.0 maximum scale)
+• An overall grade point average (GPA) of at least 3.000 (based on a 4.000 maximum scale)

-• Graduate Record Examination (GRE)-general test
+• Graduate Record Examination (GRE) general test

 Applicants who have taken graduate-level courses at other institutions may qualify to transfer a maximum of nine quarter units of approved credit to their graduate program at Santa Clara University.

-Upon acceptance or conditional acceptance, to the graduate program in bioengineering, a student will be required to select a graduate advisor (full-time faculty member) from within the Department of Bioengineering.
+Upon acceptance to the graduate program in bioengineering, a student will be required to select a graduate advisor (full-time faculty member) from within the Department of Bioengineering.
 The student’s advisor will be responsible for approving the student’s course of study.
 Any changes to a student’s initial course of study must have the written approval of the student’s advisor.

 To qualify for the degree of Master of Science in Bioengineering, students must complete a minimum of 46 quarter units, including required core and elective courses, within the School of Engineering.
 Required and elective courses for the bioengineering programs are provided below.
-Students undertaking thesis work are required to engage in research that results, for example, in the development of a new method or approach solving a bioengineering related problem, or a technical tool, design criteria, or a biomedical application.
+Students undertaking thesis work are required to engage in research that results, for example, in the development of a new method or approach solving a bioengineering-related problem, or a technical tool, design criteria, or a biomedical application.
 This work should be documented in a journal publication, conference, or research report, and must also be included in a Master’s thesis.
 Alternatively, students may elect to take only courses to fulfill the requirement for the M.S. degree.

-Course requirements
+Course Requirements

 • Applied Mathematics (4 units) Select from AMTH 200 & 201 (or 202), 210 & 211 (or 212), or AMTH 245 & 246